paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Apr 9, 2026 - Crap!
+Wow.
+So, I'm sorry.
+I got a new desktop and discovered local AI.
+Large rabbit hole that I will have to fill in later.
+However, I have completed the Jukebox V2 and am now prepping for the April 25 & 26th Open Studios Tour for Roanoke.

 ## Feb 19, 2026 - 3D printer
 Digging through my stuff to fix the Jukebox, I found another Pi.
 Instead of letting it just sit and wait, I installed a headless Octoprint version of the OS to connect to the Prusa printer.
 Also had an extra TTGO T-Journal that had a camera on it.
 Managed to update the firmware (ESP32) and get it working, now it's aimed at the printer and accessed through Octoprint.
 I should be able to get timelapse videos now.